December 16, 2022 0 Comment

 Customer Experience

-More often than not, organizations use productivity as the primary measure of the performance of their customer service teams.
-Organization can recognize representatives on the basis of customer satisfaction and interaction quality, through metrics such as Average Handling Time (AHT), Customer Waiting Time, etc.
+Organizations can recognize representatives based on customer satisfaction and interaction quality, through metrics such as Average Handling Time (AHT), Customer Waiting Time, etc.

 High customer ratings or satisfaction scores should result in recognition.
 For example, a 5-star rating for customer interaction could trigger an instant award for the employee.
-Organizations could achieve this through integration between the customer-facing system or CRM and the employee recognition platform.

 They should empower their line managers to give instant recognition based on the quality of customer interaction.